-Trace the Black Panther Party’s History in Oakland
+Explore the Black Panther Party’s History in Oakland, CA

 Oakland has always prided itself on being a progressive city, standing up for the rights of its communities at all costs.
 Take the Black Panther Party of Self Defense for example, which originated right here in 1966.

-Visit these eleven Oakland locations where the Black Panther Party made history.
+Visit these 12 Oakland locations where the Black Panther Party made history.

 1. Black Panther Headquarters